kennith/zsh-artisan/README.md

     <img src="https://jessarcher.github.io/zsh-artisan/logo.svg?1" alt="zsh-artisan - Enhanced Laravel integration for zsh" width="400">
 </p>

+**This plugin fork from https://github.com/jessarcher/zsh-artisan.git by Jess Archer.**

 This plugin adds an `artisan` shell command with the following features:

 * It will find and execute `artisan` from anywhere within the project file tree